coastalwhite/pulpino_em_analysis/README.md

 one-by-one connecting the capture boards and running `./get_serial.py 2> /dev/null`.

+Also make sure to add a bitstream file into the directory and add the name of it to the `settings.py::BIT_FILE` field.

 ## RISC-V Model (RVMDL)

 This repository utilizes a file format with extension `.rvmdl` to define a